 Two thousand miles of border separates Mexico and the United States.
 The base of operations for ISL Baja Mexico is located in Puerto Peñasco.
 This desert coastal paradise, like much of Mexico, has a health care system that is overwhelmed and desperately in need.
 At ISL, we don’t believe that borders should keep us from helping those in need any more than fences should keep us from being good neighbors, and with so many people in need around the world, we sometimes forget about those who are right next door.

 The Baja region of Mexico is the geographic area that borders the Gulf of California, also known as the Sea of Cortez.
 Our ISL Baja program is located on the northeastern coast of the Sea of Cortez in the small city of Puerto Peñasco, also known as “Rocky Point” because of the prominent geographical feature at the entrance to the natural harbor.
 Puerto Peñasco is approximately 50 miles directly south of the Arizona border crossing of Sonoyta.

 Where We Serve in Baja Mexico

 Puerto Peñasco is the only population center within 55 miles in the Northern Desert of Mexico.
-ISL serves an urban population of over 50,000 people, focusing on specific areas to which we can return for sustainable service.
+ISL service learning volunteers serve an urban population of over 50,000 people, focusing on specific areas to which we can return for sustainable service.

 The Need in Baja Mexico

 In urban areas we work very closely with the Ministry of Health to conduct house-to-house surveys, screenings, and clinic days throughout the city of Puerto Peñasco.
 We also provide service and support to local agencies, both private and governmental, which serve the poor, the orphaned, the developmentally challenged and the abused.

 As with any great work, it takes great relationships to get the job done well.
 That’s why ISL Baja Mexico is excited to partner with nonprofits, NGOs, and governmental and religious institutions to better serve the underserved in Mexico.
 ISL Baja works with all levels of governmental health care in Puerto Peñasco, Mexico: city, state, federal, and low-income healthcare, which is comparable to Medicaid in the United States.